 Combine the ascents of these 2 volcanoes into one trip.
 You will climb the Lanin volcano over 2 days, camping in a sheltered area.
 Spend one day in Pucon to recover and hike right to the mouth of the Villarrica,…

 Trek in the shadows of Volcano Lanin on this trek through Lanin National Park.
-Wild-camping during your trek, and plenty of wildlife and nature to be seen, explore the incredible scenery created by lakes and volcanoes.
+There is plenty of wildlife and nature to be seen whilst you explore the incredible scenery dominated by lakes and volcanoes.
 With wild-camping throughout, you'll really…

 San Lorenzo (3706m)